DamingoNdiwa/hydrological-model-selection-bayes/README.md

 Hamiltonian Monte Carlo" by Mingo et al.

-This code is licensed under the GNU Lesser General Public License version 3 or later.
+This code is licensed under the GNU Lesser General Public License version 3 or later, see `COPYING` and `COPYING.LESSER`.

-TODO:

-Place full citation to pre-print and accepted article.
+*TODO: Place full citation to pre-print, accepted article and Zenodo version.*

 # Dependencies